open-telemetry/opentelemetry-dotnet-instrumentation/docs/instrumentation-libraries.md

 instrumenting it can affect the performance of an application in negative ways causing an increase in network traffic (as compared to the application running without instrumentation).
+* System.Threading.Channels - This is a lower-level library and may not provide enough contextual information on its own.
+* Cassandra - Lower usage
+* IBM DB2 - Lower usage
+* Couchbase - Lower usage
+* Polly - Waiting for interest and further analysis.